 DNS propagation checking tools

-After making a change to DNS, propagation will occur.
-DNS propagation is the time it takes for the DNS records to publish across the internet.
-There are online tools that help check if a record has been propagated.
+After you change DNS, propagation occurs.
+DNS propagation is the time it takes for DNS records to publish across the internet.
+The following online tools help check whether a record has propagated.

 How helpful was this article?